 Hours: 9am-5pm, daily (double check with social media)

 The truffles have a rather chocolaty flavor at the beginning and then they get very earthy and a little powdery.
-If this chocolate is actually made with unfermented and low temp-dried cacao, then they’ve done quite a good job.
+Since publishing this article, the company has contacted me to let me know thye use "well-fermented unroasted cacao beans & coconut sugar as sweeteners."

 It doesn't really taste like the chocolate any of us grew up with, but I've gotta say, it ain't bad.
 They also sell big bags of coconut sugar, cacao beans, and cacao nibs, both "raw," of course.
 The shop is air-conditioned, with free drinking water and a small drink menu including both chocolate and coffee.